 bursitis, but in most cases of impingement syndrome there is a combination of these

-•Elbow tendonitis, tennis elbow, later epicondylitis
+•Elbow tendonitis, tennis elbow, lateral epicondylitis

 These three terms can be used interchangeably for the symptoms of elbow pain, seen

 at the insertion of the forearm and wrist extensor muscles into the humerus, near the elbow.